 Overview

-This section explains how Reactive Contracts pay for execution and cross-chain callbacks, including REACT funding, transaction fees, and callback pricing.
-RVM transactions and callbacks are executed first and accounted for later.
+This section explains how reactive contracts pay for execution and cross-chain callbacks, including REACT funding, transaction fees, and callback pricing.
 Contracts must maintain sufficient balances to remain active.

 Where:

-BaseFee— base fee per gas unit in the accounting blockGasUsed— gas consumed during execution
+BaseFee— base fee per gas unit in the current blockGasUsed— gas consumed during execution

 Direct Transfers

-Reactive Contracts must be funded in REACT before executing RVM transactions.
+Reactive contracts must be funded in REACT before executing reactive transactions.

 Fund a contract: